Shubhamx18/FlowBoard/README.md

 ArgoCD watches the `kubernetes/` directory in GitHub.
 When the CD pipeline commits updated image tags, ArgoCD takes over completely:

 1. Detects the manifest change automatically (Auto-Sync enabled)
-2. Applies the updated `backend.yml` and `frontend.yml` to the Kubernetes cluster
+2. Applies updated `backend.yml` and `frontend.yml` to the Kubernetes cluster
 3. Rolls out new pods with zero-downtime deployment
 4. All resources show **Healthy** ✅ on the ArgoCD dashboard